 Jessica Blanche Peixotto

 After graduation, Peixotto was hired as a lecturer and taught at the economics department till her retirement in 1935.
-She was the first woman to serve as chair in her department.
 She established, with her colleagues Lucy Ward Stebbins and Emily Nobel Plehn, a field of “social economics”, that they called the feminine form of political economics.
 She published studies on living wages for a variety of workers, including faculty, and taught courses on social welfare.
 Peixotto's academic contributions were recognized at a national level when she was elected as Vice President of the American Economic Association in 1928.